 Each applicant shall submit a personal essay on one of the following topics:

+Life is full of lessons.
+Describe a time when you faced a challenge.
+What was the lesson you learned from this challenge?
+How have you implemented the lesson that you learned in your every day life?

+Describe an ethical dilemma you have encountered.
+What was the dilemma?
+How did you handle it and how did you feel afterward?

+Describe a time where you placed the public's interest above your own.
+What was the experience and how did it affect you?

+Describe leadership roles that you have held.
+What was the experience and how did it affect you?

 Applicant shall submit a copy of High School or College/University Transcript.
 For High School Seniors, include the subject and grades of the first semester of the 12th grade record and the courses in progress in the second semester if the grades for the second semester are not available at the time the application is submitted.